-There is a lot to think about when buying a PC for sim racing.
-When it comes to the specs, there are a few that matter a lot more than the rest.
-Knowing what to look for in a good sim racing PC will make it much easier to choose the right one for you.
+There is a lot to think about when buying a PC for sim racing in terms of the specs and requirements you need.
+There are a few things that matter a lot more than the rest, and so knowing what to look for in a good sim racing PC will make it much easier to choose the right one for you.

-The 6 main specs you should look for in a sim racing PC are:
+The 6 main specs & requirements you should look for in a sim racing PC are:

-We are writing this article for both for those that are looking to buy a pre-built sim racing PC, as well as those looking to build a PC.
-The idea is to try and help you learn what to look for when buying a pre-built retail PC or the components.
+This article is for those that are looking to buy a pre-built sim racing PC and for those looking to build a PC.
+The idea is to try and help you learn what to look for when buying a pre-built retail PC or the components to build your own.
 This will help to make sure that you know exactly what your specific setup will need.

 What GPU To Look For In A Sim Racing PC

-In order to have smooth gameplay, you will need your PC to be able to ideally provide at least 60 frames per second.
+In order to have smooth gameplay, you need your PC to be able to ideally provide at least 60 frames per second.
 Any lower and you may experience some jumping in the images, and if you are looking to play in VR you will probably want closer to 90 fps.
-The frames per second, also known as the refresh rate, will be affected by other things such as the monitor, but the GPU is the most important.
+The frames per second you actually see will be affected by other things such as the monitor (and its refresh rate), but the GPU is the most important.

-Increasing the RAM will have a minimal effect by itself, however the RAM still needs to be at a high enough base level to support a given frame rate.
-In the example above, if we were to swap the GPU and instead use one with a higher clock speed and lower RAM, the frame rate might actually decrease.
+Increasing the VRAM will have a minimal effect by itself at lower resolutions, but it still needs to be at a high enough base level to support a given frame rate.

 More Advanced Graphics

-Aside from the visually tangible performance perks, a good GPU also takes the strain off of the other parts of your PC.
-They come with their own rapid video memory, which we will discuss more a bit later, which takes the pressure off your RAM, and you will also benefit from a reduction in the load that the CPU has to bear as the GPU does its own processing of the graphics.
+Aside from the visually tangible performance perks, a good sim racing GPU also takes the strain off of the other parts of your PC.
+They come with their own rapid video memory, which takes some of the pressure off your RAM, and you will also benefit from a reduction in the load that the CPU has to bear as the GPU does its own processing of the graphics.

 Quality Over Lower Price Every Time

 It is definitely best to go for the best quality you can afford rather than the cheapest option.
-This is because you will want your PC to last for a long time, and to be compatible with all of your favourite games, as well as those that will be released in the future.
+This is because you will want your PC to last for a long time and to be compatible with all of your favourite games, as well as those that will be released in the future.
 So, we recommend going for a more intermediate level GPU.

 Choosing The Right CPU For Sim Racing

-Up next, we will consider the CPU, or Central Processing Unit.
+Let’s now consider the CPU, or Central Processing Unit.
 This is often thought of as the brain of the computer, as it processes the information provided by the game you are playing along with the input from you as the player.
-AI racers, the environment you are racing in, and all other simulations are handled by the CPU, and then displayed through the GPU.
+AI racers, the environment you are racing in, and all other simulations are handled by the CPU, and then displayed with the help of the GPU.

 CPUs come in as many varieties as GPUs, and they are often quoted in terms of the number of cores they contain.
 As a general rule, the more cores the better, with the minimum for a decent sim racing PC being 4 cores.
-8 cores are desirable, with some processors even offering 16 cores.
+8 cores are desirable, with some processors even offering 16+ cores.
 However, these ones are beyond the scope of what you likely need as a sim racer.

 How Fast Is Your CPU?

 Then you have to consider the generation of the CPU.
-There are two main options for CPUs, and these are the Intel line of processors and the AMD variety.
-The intel ones come in varieties such as i3, i5 and i7, while AMD also have their numbered Ryzen series like the Ryzen 3 and 5 options.
+There are two main options for sim racing CPUs, and these are the Intel line of processors and the AMD variety.
+The Intel ones come in varieties such as i3, i5, i7, and i9, while AMD also have their numbered Ryzen series like the Ryzen 3 and 5 options.
 There are also more specific options within these broad types.

 The Bare Minimum

-At the very low end of the scale, representing the absolute bare minimum that we would recommend, are the Intel i3 8100 and the Ryzen 3 1200.
-The Intel model has 4 cores, with a clock speed of 3.6 GHz.
-Meanwhile the Ryzen 3 also has 4 cores with a maximum clock speed of 3.4 GHz.
-They are ideal for beginners that can handle slightly lower quality graphics.
+At the very low end of the scale, representing the absolute bare minimum that we would recommend, are the Intel i3 and the Ryzen 3 options.
+These tend to come with 4 cores and offer clock speeds of around 3.6 GHz.
+They are ideal for beginners that are okay with slightly lower quality graphics.
 However, we recommend going a step higher for a more optimal experience.

 The Next Step Up

 For sim racers that want VR and triple monitor capabilities, and a smoother experience overall, the intermediate tier of CPUs is where you will want to be looking.
-These won’t drive the price of your pre-built PC up too much while giving you much better performance, along with the ability to handle higher-quality graphics and more multitasking as well.
+These won’t drive the price of your PC up too much while giving you much better performance, along with the ability to handle higher-quality graphics and more multitasking as well.

 The Very High End

-Finally, at the high end of the CPU scale, we have some very expensive options.
-These will be more than capable of handling any sim racing game you can think of with as many cars as your track can handle.
+Finally, at the high end of the CPU market, we have some very expensive options.
+These will be more than capable of handling any sim racing game you can think of with as many cars as the track can fit!
 These are really only for those with a big budget that want 4K and/or triple monitor support, and for those that perhaps do a lot of recording and editing as well.

 How Much RAM To Go For In A Sim Racing PC